 Follow the farm road until you come to a way marker directing you down the side of a large field with the village of Pitscottie in front of you.
 At the bottom of the field you will come to another farm road.
 This is also an off road cycle track popular with cyclists.
 Follow the cycle track until you come to one of the main roads leading down toward Pitscottie.
 Cross the road and look for a sign marked Kininmonth.

 From the family tree I found that my great grandfather James Syme had died at Kininmonth Farm in 1936.
 I was keen to find out more about the family connection.
-In conversation with my cousin Kathleen Redman she told me that her father, my Uncle Roy Syme, worked there as a young man and rode his horse from the farm to Pitscottie.
-My research into the story is ongoing.
+In conversation with my cousin Kathleen Redman she told me that her late father, my Uncle Roy Syme, worked there as a young man and rode his horse from the farm to Pitscottie.
+With the help of Fife Family History Society I found that James on the death of his wife Barbara went to live with his son George who was the tenant farmer in 1935.
+Also living there were his sisters Janet, Mary, Lilias.
+My mother referred to them as the “old aunties”.
+Latterly George went to live in Ceres and the aunties Craigrothie.

 After the farm pass the cottages on the left and proceed up toward Kininmonth Hill.
 Don’t forget to look back and take in the views towards East and West Lomond.